gravitational/teleport-plugins/rfd/0001-kubernetes-manager.md

 To write something into Teleport, the manager needs to know what server to connect to and how.
 There're many options on how to discover Teleport instances in the cluster but for now, let's start with the simplest one - run manager as a sidecar container in the same pod as the Teleport auth server.
 Containers in the pod can share the volumes, so the manager container could have access to `/var/lib/teleport/proc` database, which contains administrator credentials.
 This is the same way how `tctl` utility works - it doesn't require any authentication when you run it on the same machine where Teleport is running.

+### High Availability mode

+One could deploy Teleport in High Availability mode, i.e. with `replicas` number greater than one and some highly available storage like DynamoDB or Firestore.
+When the Teleport pod is replicated, there're multiple sidecar containers as well.
+It's good to have a manager being highly available too, but we need to avoid a dispatch of the same event multiple times.
+To limit the concurrency a built-in Kubernetes leader election API should be used.

 ### Resource definitions

 Custom resource definitions of Teleport resource look like this: